Loathe (band): Lyrical style

 The band describes themselves as a conceptual band, as throughout all of their album releases they have been telling stories of fiction.
 Their first release, Prepare Consume Proceed, was said to involve a story about a tormented protagonist, who loses a loved one and is later killed by the end of the EP's run.
 The studio album the Cold Sun tells a narrative of a violent post-apocalyptic setting, mixing themes of desolation with an overarching sense of positivity and heroism.
 The record supposedly tells a story of two protagonists who exist during this dystopian setting set up by in the album.
-Bickerstaffe has stated that they don't take influence from other major concept records and acts such as Thirty Seconds to Mars and Pink Floyd, making the remark: "Our inspiration to create concept records mostly comes from wanting to create our own worlds within the music, almost like looking at the album as a book with separate chapters."
+Bickerstaffe has stated that they do not take influence from other major concept records and acts such as Thirty Seconds to Mars and Pink Floyd, making the remark: "Our inspiration to create concept records mostly comes from wanting to create our own worlds within the music, almost like looking at the album as a book with separate chapters."

 For the second album, Bickerstaffe has stated that their writing process starts with the concept, which is spread out across 12 songs.
 Once they have a plan for what they want to create, they focus on sustaining those songs.